Church Synthesis on Register Automata over Linearly Ordered Data Domains: Church Synthesis Games

-\myparagraph{Church games on one-sided register automata} In light of this undecidability result, we consider one-sided synthesis games, where Adam provides data but Eve reacts with labels from a \emph{finite} alphabet (a similar restriction was studied in~\cite{DBLP:journals/lmcs/FigueiraMP20} for domain $(\D,=)$).
-Specifications are now given as a language $S \subseteq (\D\cdot\Sigma)^\omega$.
-Such games are still quite expressive, as they enable the synthesis of `relaying' register transducers, which can only output data that is present in the specification automaton; we elaborate on this in Section~\ref{sec:transducer_synthesis}.
+In light of this undecidability result, we consider one-sided synthesis games, where Adam provides data but Eve reacts with labels from a \emph{finite} alphabet (a similar restriction was studied in~\cite{DBLP:journals/lmcs/FigueiraMP20} for domain $(\D,=)$).
+Specifications are now given as a language $S \subseteq (\D\cdot\Sigma)^\omega$, recognised by a one-sided deterministic register automaton.